Lincoln Cathedral: Tower clock

 A clock by John Thwaite was installed in the north west tower in 1775.
 This was later improved by Benjamin Vulliamy and moved to the broad tower around 1835.
 It was replaced in 1880 by a new clock built by Potts and Sons of Leeds, under the instruction of Edmund Beckett QC.
 Cambridge Chimes were a feature of the new clock.
 The machinery, featuring a double three-legged gravity escapement to Beckett's designs, weighs about 4 LT, with the driving weights being 1.5 LT, suspended by steel-wire ropes 270 ft long, and the pendulum weight of 2 long cwt.
 The beat is 1.5 seconds.

 The hour hammer is 224 lb, striking upon the Great Tom bell.
 The striking trains require winding daily, when done manually it took 20 minutes.
 The going train required winding twice per week.
 The clock mechanism contains the inscription Quod bene vortat Deus Opt.
 Max., Consiliis Edmundi Beckett, Baronetti, LL.D., Opera Gul.
 Potts et Filiorum, civium Leodiensium, Sumptibus Decani et Capituli, Novum in Turri positum est Horologium, A.D.
 MDCCCLXXX.

 Bells

-The South West tower of the cathedral contains a fine ring of 13 bells all cast by John Taylor and Co in Loughborough.
+The South West tower of the cathedral contains a fine ring of 13 bells, all cast by John Taylor & Co in Loughborough.
 The back 8 bells were cast in 1913, with 4 new trebles being added in 1927.
 In 1948 a flat 6th was added to allow for ringing on the middle 8 bells.
-The treble bell weighs 5cwt 0qr 2lb, with the tenor weighing 23cwt 3qr 23lb and striking the note D (nominal 600.0Hz).
-The bells are rung from the section of the tower just above The Great West Front, with the ringing chamber having 3 windows on all but one side.
-The bells themselves are hung below the louvers to minimise tower movement as much as possible.
+The treble bell weighs 5cwt 0qr 2lb (281 kg), with the tenor weighing 23cwt 3qr 23lb (1,217 kg) and striking the note D (nominal 600.0 Hz).
+The bells are rung from the section of the tower just above The Great West Front, with the ringing chamber having three windows on all but one side.
+The bells themselves are hung below the louvres to minimise tower movement as much as possible.

 Modern history

 Wartime history

+Sometime during the later stages of the Second World War, the accomplished RAF pilot and future Black British civil rights leader, Billy Strachan, almost crashed his aircraft into Lincoln Cathedral.
+Strachan credited this experience with ending his piloting career, as he found it psychologically impossible to continue flying combat missions.

 Lincolnshire was home to many Bomber Command airfields during the Second World War, giving rise to the nickname of "Bomber County".
 The station badge for the nearby RAF Waddington depicts Lincoln Cathedral rising through the clouds.
 Until the opening of the RAF Bomber Command Memorial in 2012, the cathedral had the only memorial in the United Kingdom dedicated to Bomber Command's large losses of aircrew in the Second World War.

 During the war, "priceless British treasures" were placed in a chamber sixty feet beneath the cathedral for safekeeping.
-This did not include the cathedral's copy of the Magna Carta as it was on loan in the United States.
+This did not include the cathedral's copy of Magna Carta as it was on loan in the United States.